How many words, how many speeches?

 The 5.2 million-word Complete Speeches, at eight volumes, is the longest book-length “work by Churchill.”
 Subtract 100,000 words of introductions and add missing speeches or verbiage.
 Let’s estimate six million words of speeches alone.

-This discovery led the official biographer, Sir Martin Gilbert to ask about the word count for the official biography.
-The total for the eight biographic volumes (including the first two by Randolph Churchill) is over 3,000,000 words.
-The nineteen Companion or Document Volumes published to date adds another 8,000,00, for a grand total of over 13 million words (70+ megabytes).
+This discovery leads some to ask about the word count for the Official Biography.
+The total for the eight biographic volumes is over 3,000,000 words.
+The twenty-one Companion or Document Volumes published to date add another 10 million, for a grand total of over 13 million words (70+ megabytes).
 By the time Hillsdale College publishes the final Document Volume 23, the Official Biography will reach 15 million.

-This does not impress computer engineers, but it does me: a single, old fashioned 250 gigabyte hard drive platter would hold over 1800 copies of all Churchill’s words and all the words in the Official Biography.
+This doesn’t impress software engineers, but it does me: A single, old fashioned 250 gigabyte hard drive platter would hold over 1800 copies of all Churchill’s words and all the words in the Official Biography.

 A modern hard drive holds about 3 terrabytes (3000 gigabytes).
 Therefore, your computer’s hard drive could probably hold about 200,000 copies of Churchill’s works and the Official Biography.

 What would Sir Winston Churchill make of this?
 No one can say, except to remember one of his maxims: “Words are the only things that last forever.”